-Can they spread disease?
+Can termites spread disease?

 As for disease, there’s no available evidence to suggest that termite bites have ever transferred anything to humans.
 They don’t remain sensitive and never seem to swell.